Pankhil07/MLOps_Project/reports/README.md

 >
 > Answer:

---- We created an vm instance and then did ssh into it the cloned our repo and ran the dockerfile to run out model.
-The instances with following hardwarre N1 is GPU for Deep Learning. ---
+--- We created a vm instance and then did ssh into it cloned our repo and ran the dockerfile to run out the model.
+The instances with the following hardware N1 is GPU for Deep Learning. ---

 ### Question 19